ogdhruv/blog-it/README.md

 ## Features 🌟

-* Used Tailwind CSS to make it 100% responsive
+* Used Bulma to make it 100% responsive
 * Used Django for Back-end Development
 * Made a simple CRUD-based blogging page.